 As the ore threatens to drown him, the Doctor goes full-on Sherlock Holmes to work out a solution to the problem:

 In any kind of emergency, the first thing to do is think.
 Wrong action can be worse than no action at all.

 … and dismisses a number of options before settling on breathing through the tube.

-Cover: John Geary joins the family of target artists with a surprisingly golden Voc and a lovely illustration of the Doctor holding a Laserson probe.
-The 1994 reprint was one of the very last Target publications and it had a painting by Alister Pearson showing the Doctor, a Voc face (as well as a full-length Voc) and the Sandmine, with a background inspired by the sandminer decor.
+Cover: John Geary joins the family of Target artists with an attractive golden Voc and a lovely illustration of the Doctor holding a Laserson probe.
+The 1994 reprint was one of the very last Target publications and it had a painting by Alister Pearson showing the Doctor, a Voc face (as well as a full-length Voc) and the Sandmine, with a background inspired by the Sandmine decor.

 Final Analysis: Terrance Dicks continues to provide us with a pre-home-video copy of the broadcast story, but he doesn’t get anywhere near enough recognition for the way he paints each scene, not just what we might have seen, but how it should have made us feel, as in this paragraph where the Doctor meets the mine crew for the first time:

 He studied the people around him, the elaborate robes and head-dresses, the complex designs of the face paint.
 It was a form of dress typical of a robot-dependent society, in which no human needed to perform any manual labour.